hgzimmerman/SWEN344-web-project/documentation/deriverables/R1/BugTracking.md

 ## Bug Tracking

 #### Methodology
-Bug tracking was handled via the same interface as our feature issues.
+Bug tracking was handled via the same interface as our features.
 This was done through GitHub's Kanban-style projects board feature, accessible [here](https://github.com/hgzimmerman/SWEN344-web-project/projects/).

 As bugs were discovered, issues corresponding to the bug were entered into the project board in the `To Do` column.